-Non-teaching substitute positions include secretary, teaching assistant, custodial/maintenance, groundskeeper, instructional paraprofessional, paraprofessional, library aide, educational assistant hall monitor, special education assistant, clinic aide or nurse.
+Non-teaching substitute positions include secretary, teaching assistant, custodial/maintenance, groundskeeper, instructional paraprofessional, paraprofessional, library aide, educational assistant hall monitor, special education assistant, clinic aide or nurse, crossing guard and noon assistant.

 The districts outlined below use the ESC-COG Substitute Consortium for placement of non-teaching substitutes.
 If you would like to substitute in any non-teaching area, please complete the online non-teaching employment packet (Job ID 178).
-Most of these positions are referred directly by the district and you are not required to attend an ESC-COG orientation session.
-The non-teaching orientation session is built into the online application (Job ID 178).

-Your employment with the ESC-COG will begin once your application and your completed eForm has been received and your name is placed on the ESC-COG Board agenda for hire.
+Your employment with the ESC-COG will begin once you have met all hiring requirements and your name is placed on the ESC-COG Board agenda for hire.